BlastTea/MWidget/README.md

     }
   };
   ```
-- ## DateTime Format
+- ## DateTime Extension
-  Extension for converting DateTime class into formatted date and depend on language
+  Extension for converting DateTime class into a formatted date and depends on language.
   ### Usage
-  To convert DateTime into formatted one, use
+  To convert DateTime into a formatted one, use
   ```dart
   DateTime now = DateTime.now();
   now.toFormattedDate(withWeekday: true, withMonthName: true); // Tuesday, July 04, 2023
   ```
-- ## Timeofday extension
+- ## TimeOfDay extension
-  Extension for converting string into TimeOfDay or vice versa
+  Extension for converting a string into TimeOfDay or vice versa.
   ### Usage
   #### String to TimeOfDay
   ```dart